-That’s when your real estate agent will have to think outside the box.
-Looking at other condo communities within close proximity, comparing other condos in the same price range as the one you’re thinking about and comparing their sales prices.
-In the end, you want to obviously make sure you’re not overpaying for your unit.
+That's when your real estate agent will have to think outside the box.
+Looking at other condo communities within close proximity, comparing other condos in the same price range as the one you're thinking about and comparing their sales prices.
+In the end, you want to obviously make sure you're not overpaying when buying a condo.

 The Age of the Building

 Keep in mind that all unit owners actually own a percentage of the entire building.
 So the older the building, the more likely it will need renovations, repairs, upgrades, replacement of critical systems such as heating, plumbing and structural repairs.

 Sudden and unexpected maintenance expenses must be borne by the collective condo owners, and in most jurisdictions, mortgage lenders will NOT lend you (or the condo corporation) money for major repairs.
 Depending on the size of the building, these repairs can be substantial, often into the million(s) of dollars.